 - Other notable attractions in the square include the Galleria Vittorio Emanuele II and Palazzo Carminati, making it a popular tourist destination.

-In the Middle Ages, Italy built many remarkable buildings that exhibit the country’s fascinating history and culture.
+In the Middle Ages (5th To 15th Centuries AD), Italy built many remarkable buildings that exhibit the country’s fascinating history and culture.
 These structures were praised for their beauty, intricate designs, and religious significance.

 Santa Maria Maggiore is Rome’s largest Marian Catholic faith church and one of its seven basilicas, known for its breathtaking classic architecture and fascinating history.